 5. Get Paid To Review Restaurants

-If you got a flair for writing and an adventurous palate, you can get paid to review restaurants and eat a good meal too (if you’re lucky).
+If you have both a flair for writing and an adventurous palate, you can get paid to review restaurants and eat a good meal too.

-As a food critic, you visit restaurants, order food items, eat them all up, and review everything from taste to service.
+As a food critic, you are assigned to visit different restaurants, order their specialties, eat them all up, and review everything about the restaurant, including food quality, atmosphere, and service.

-You can do this as a freelancer and use your blog to earn money from the reviews, or get hired by online newspapers, magazines, travel guides and so on.
+You can do this as a freelancer; start a blog and use your blog to earn money from your reviews.
+As you establish your reputation, you can get noticed by bigger publishers and your work can be published by other curated blogs, newspapers, magazines, travel guides, and other media.

 6. Eat Competitively

-Competitive eating is a legitimate competition where people train months-long to increase their stomach capacities and improve eating speeds of various foods.
+It is a legitimate event (some might even say it’s a sport) where people train for months to increase their stomach capacities and improve their eating speeds of various foods.

-The prizes of up to $10,000 for a day or two of competing definitely makes competitive eating appealing, even if the “sport” has been criticized as promoting obesity and encouraging people to join even with known dangers (choking, weight gain, high cholesterol, etc.).
+The prizes of up to $10,000 for a day or two of competing definitely make competitive eating appealing, even if the “sport” has been criticized as promoting obesity and encouraging people to join even with its known risks such as choking, weight gain, high cholesterol, etc.

-This one is huge in Korea – it even has a name “mukbang” (two Korean words that mean “eating” and “broadcast.”
+This trend started in Korea and is called mukbang from two Korean words that mean “eating” and “broadcast.”

 But it’s quickly spreading around the world and if you’re interested, you can also get paid to eat on camera.

-One of the most popular Korean mukbang eaters is The Diva, real name Park Seo-Yeon, who devours four boxes of pizzas or a dinner of 3-kilo beef.
+One of the most popular Korean mukbang eaters was TV Diva, real name Park Seo-Yeon, who has devoured four boxes of pizza on camera, as well as a dinner of 3 kilos of beef.

-She reportedly spends more than $3k for the food she consumes, but earns a whopping $10,000 or more each month for her broadcasts alone.
+She has since retired, but when she was active, she reportedly spent more than $3k for the food she consumed but earned a whopping $10,000 or more each month for her broadcasts alone.

-If you want to follow The Diva’s footsteps, choose a platform (Facebook Live, Instagram, YouTube, or other live streaming platforms like AfreecaTV), then broadcast your feast regularly.
+If you want to follow in The Diva’s footsteps, choose a livestreaming platform, such as Facebook Live, Twitch, Instagram Live, YouTube Live, or any other live streaming platform, then broadcast your meals regularly.

 Every platform has different terms for earning cash, so learn how to monetize appropriately.